Bridal With Heart

-Feel good about your custom wedding dress purchase by knowing it supports training, legacy building and strides to a more sustainable fashion world.
+Feel good about your custom wedding dress purchase by knowing it will support training, legacy building and strides to a more sustainable fashion world.

-The idea of training BIPOC and members of my historically disinvested community in Hartford, CT came from my days working in the LA and NY garment districts.
-That time in my life was absolutely amazing, but there were many issues I noticed in the design industry and over the years, I’ve worked to figure out ideas to combat the systemic problems that characterize the industry including:
+The idea of training BIPOC and members of the historically disinvested community in Hartford, CT came from our designer's days working in the LA and NY garment districts.
+That time in her life was absolutely amazing, but there were many issues she noticed in the design industry and over the years, she has worked to figure out ideas to combat the systemic problems that characterize the industry including: